Ian-Hardy/emojithon/README.md

 To run emojithon, simply navigate to the root of the repository and run "python3 emojithon.py"

-To run some of the examples, simply input 🌚🐣💬examples/{example_file}💬🐓
+To run some of the examples, start up emojithon and simply input 🌚🐣💬examples/{example_file}💬🐓

-For instance, to calculate some fibonacci numbers run 🌚🐣💬examples/fib.emoji💬🐓
+For instance, to calculate some fibonacci numbers run emojithon and copy the following: 🌚🐣💬examples/fib.emoji💬🐓